Preparing Your Child for School: Communication Skills That Matter

 For more information on the normal stages of development, the Australian Government Department of Health has great fact sheets for parents.

-At CommuniKids, we conduct a full evaluation of all components of any child’s communication development—speech sounds, language understanding and use, social communication and emergent literacy.
+At CommuniKids, we conduct a complete evaluation of all components of any child’s communication development—speech sounds, language understanding and use, social communication, and emergent literacy.

-We see how those skills come together, and what your child’s going to need in order to be successful in school, involving you as the parent in that process because your input is crucial.
+We assess how those skills integrate and identify what your child will need to succeed in school, while involving you as the parent in this process because your input is essential.

 Home and School Communication Skills: Bridging the Gap